-THEATER 205 Actor's Orientation to Professional Theatre 2 UNITS - (RPT 1) (CSU)
+Actor's Orientation to Professional Theatre 2 UNITS- (CSU)

+Lecture 1 hour Laboratory 2 hours.
 Co-requisite: Theater 270.
 The student learns about a career as a professional actor in the American entertainment industry including methodology and techniques for seeking and gaining employment in Theater, Film, Television, Commercials, and New Media, which includes all forms of electronic performance.

-THEATER 210 Introduction to Oral Interpretation of Dramatic Literature 3 UNITS - (RPT 1) (UC:CSU)
+Introduction to Oral Interpretation of Dramatic Literature 3 UNITS- (UC:CSU)

-A study of the techniques of oral interpretation including phrasing, inflection, work relish, verse scansion, tempo and rhythm - designed to develop the actor's interpretive skills.
+A study of the techniques of oral interpretation including phrasing, inflection, work relish, verse scansion, tempo and rhythm-designed to develop the actor's interpretive skills.